jyothika345/home-made-pickles-and-snacks/README.md

 # home-made-pickles-and-snacks
-it is an aws project creating an website
+This is an AWS project for creating a website